exercism/java/concepts/nullability/introduction.md

 In Java, the `null` literal is used to denote the absence of a value.

 Primitive data types in java all have a default value and therefore can never be `null`.
-By convention they start with a lowercase letter e.g `int`
+By convention, they start with a lowercase letter e.g `int`

 Reference types contain the memory address of an object can have a value of null.
 These variables usually start with an uppercase e.g `String`